muggy8/improbable/have-and-havenot/ZdPimteZ.md

 I didn't know if Phanna was crying or not but if they were, I wouldn't be supprised.

+I wanted to ask "What does that have to do with the exam" but I knew asking that was a mistake right now.

 "I'm sorry..."
-I found myself repeating and left the room again.
+I found myself repeating again as I left the room.

+Another try another failure, again.